Don DeLillo: 1970s

 DeLillo's fourth novel, Ratner's Star (1976)—which according to DeLillo is "structure[d] [...] on the writings of Lewis Carroll, in particular Alice in Wonderland and Alice Through the Looking Glass—took two years to write and drew numerous favorable comparisons to the works of Thomas Pynchon.
 This "conceptual monster", as DeLillo scholar Tom LeClair has called it, is "the picaresque story of a 14-year-old math genius who joins an international consortium of mad scientists decoding an alien message."
-DeLillo has said it was both one of the most difficult books for him to write and his personal favorite of his novels.
+DeLillo has said it was both one of the most difficult books for him to write and his personal favorite.

 Following this early attempt at a major long novel, DeLillo ended the decade with two shorter works.
 Players (1977), originally conceived as "based on what could be called the intimacy of language—what people who live together really sound like", concerned the lives of a young yuppie couple as the husband gets involved with a cell of domestic terrorists.
 Its 1978 successor, Running Dog (1978), written in four months, was a thriller about a hunt for a celluloid reel of Hitler's sexual exploits.

 Of Running Dog, DeLillo remarked, "What I was really getting at in Running Dog was a sense of the terrible acquisitiveness in which we live coupled with a final indifference to the object.
 After all the mad attempts to acquire the thing, everyone suddenly decides that, well, maybe we really don't care about this so much anyway.
 This was something I felt characterized our lives at the time the book was written in the mid to late seventies.
 I think this was part of American consciousness then."

 In 1978, DeLillo was awarded the Guggenheim Fellowship, which he used to fund a trip around the Middle East before settling in Greece, where he wrote his next novels, Amazons and The Names.

 Of his first six novels and his rapid writing turnover later in his career, DeLillo said, "I wasn't learning to slow down and examine what I was doing more closely.
 I don't have regrets about that work, but I do think that if I had been a bit less hasty in starting each new book, I might have produced somewhat better work in the 1970s.
 My first novel took so long and was such an effort that once I was free of it, I almost became carefree in a sense and moved right through the decade, stopping, in a way, only at Ratner's Star (1976), which was an enormous challenge for me and probably a bigger challenge for the reader.
 But I slowed down in the 1980s and '90s."
 DeLillo has also acknowledged some of the weaknesses of his 1970s works, reflecting in 2007: "I knew I wasn't doing utterly serious work, let me put it that way."